-Cohort members who are eligible for an examination at home or long term care facility but are mobile are offered the option of an abbreviated examination at the ARIC field center instead of an examination at their place of residence.
-This offers greater comfort to a participant if mobility is not restricted, and a better as well as standardized environment for the examination.
-The contents of a 'home examination' conducted at an ARIC field center do not differ from those conducted at a home, but the field center exam protocol procedures and equipment are used.
+Cohort members who are eligible for an examination at home or long term care facility but are mobile can be offered the option of an abbreviated examination at the ARIC field center instead of an examination at their place of residence.
+This offers greater comfort to a participant if mobility is not restricted, and a more comfortable as well as standardized environment for the examination.
+The contents of a 'core examination' conducted at an ARIC field center do not differ from those conducted at a home (Table 4), but field center facilities and equipment are used.